Skip to Content

 These large events often have dozens of vendors available where you can find unique specimens of some of the rarest minerals and rocks in the world.

-Depending on where you live, you might have to do a bit of traveling to attend, but the chance to buy unique specimens is definitely worth the trip.
+Depending on where you live, you might have to do a bit of travelling to attend, but the chance to buy unique specimens is definitely worth the trip.

 Often in rock and mineral collecting, it’s as much about who you know as it is about what you know.
-Getting linked up with more experienced gemologists can not only expose you to markets with high-quality minerals you wouldn’t otherwise be aware of, but it can also give you some socialization.
+Getting linked up with more experienced gemologists can expose you to markets with high-quality minerals you wouldn’t otherwise be aware of and give you some socialization.

-You can work on your collection at your leisure, so don’t feel pressured to spend hundreds of dollars to purchase specimens right off the bat.
+You can work on your collection at your leisure, so don’t feel pressured to spend hundreds of dollars to purchase specimens immediately.

 Build your collection slowly and only acquire pieces that have special meaning to you.
-The more organized and well-displayed your collection is, the more pride you’ll end up taking in it.
+The more organized and well-displayed your collection is, the more pride you’ll take in it.

 Learning the Real Difference Between Minerals Takes a Lifetime of Study